When Nobody Knows What Is Wrong: The Long Road to a CIDP Diagnosis

 Early CIDP can be difficult to detect, and many people see more than one doctor before the pattern becomes clear.

-In my case, the nerve conduction study was the test that finally revealed what was happening inside my nervous system.
+The nerve conduction study was the test that finally revealed what was happening inside my nervous system.
 If you have not had one and you are experiencing progressive weakness or numbness in the limbs, it is worth asking your neurologist about it specifically.

 The path to diagnosis was long.
 It was frustrating.
 It was expensive.